isomerpages/bca-buildsg/_explore-the-sector/Sectoral Outlook.md

 <p><strong><sup>Source: Skills Framework for Built Environment</sup></strong>
 </p>
 <p>Our sector is undergoing rapid digital transformation to enable greater
 efficiency, collaboration and innovations.
-Some of the technologies our partners have leveraged on include Building Information Modelling, Internet of Things (IoT) and artificial intelligence (AI) to revolutionise every stage of the construction lifecycle.</p>
+Besides collaborative contracting, which ensures projects incentives are aligned upfront between key stakeholders, our partners have leveraged on technologies such as Building Information Modelling (BIM), Internet of Things (IoT) and artificial intelligence (AI) to revolutionise every stage of the construction lifecycle.</p>
-<p>From the design stage, steps are taken to optimise efficiency.
-Visualising
+<p>From the design stage, the <a href="https://www1.bca.gov.sg/regulatory-info/building-control/corenet-x" rel="noopener noreferrer nofollow" target="_blank">CORENET X</a> platform
-virtual environments, using IoT sensors to collect real-time data and capitalising on advanced robotics and 3D printing are steps taken to improve quality and reduce construction time.</p>
+provides a common data environment that facilitates collaboration across the sector.
+Visualising virtual environments, using IoT sensors to collect real-time data and capitalising on advanced robotics and automation are other examples of steps taken to improve quality and reduce construction time.</p>
 <p></p>
 <h3>Going Green</h3>
 <div class="isomer-image-wrapper">